High Middle Ages: Iberia

 A key geo-strategic development in the Iberian Peninsula was the Christian conquest of Toledo in 1085.
 Dominated by war, the societal structures and relations in the northern Christian kingdoms were subordinated to the demands of omnipresent military conflict.
 The territorial expansion of the northern Christian kingdoms to the south brought the creation of border societies, where military demands on knights and foot soldiers and the promotion of settlement were prioritized over potential seigneurial income; military orders also played an important role in the borderlands in the southern meseta.
 Agricultural models in areas with Mediterranean climate were generally based on biennial crop rotation.
 Despite population growth, agricultural output remained relatively rigid throughout the period; between the 10th and 13th centuries, migration southwards to exposed areas was incentivized by the possibility of enjoying privileges and acquiring properties.
 Conversely, the intensive agriculture-prevalent model in Muslim-ruled lands did not require territorial expansion.
 While Muslim lands enjoyed a certain demographic and financial edge, Almoravids and Almohads from northern Africa featured volatile state structures; barring (unsuccessful) attempts to take Toledo, they did not stand out for carrying out an expansionist policy.

 Italy

-In Italy, with the Norman conquest, the first great and powerful state was formed, the Kingdom of Sicily with hereditary monarchy.
+Holy Roman Emperor Frederick Barbarossa kneels before Pope Alexander III before signing the Treaty of Venice (1177), fresco in Palazzo Pubblico, Siena.

+Along with the existing Republic of Venice, new Italian city-state maritime republics like Genoa and Pisa (from c.
+1000), and Florence (from 1115), thrived on expanding trade, led a commercial revolution, and made Italy the most productive region of Europe in the Middle Ages.
+Pope Alexander III (r.
+1159–1181) strongly backed the 1167 alliance of these northern Italian cities, which defeated the Holy Roman Empire at the Battle of Legnano (1176) and won their effective independence from the Empire in the Peace of Constance (1183).
+In 1256, Bologna’s Liber Paradisus purchased the freedom of nearly 6,000 serfs, the first abolition of serfdom in Europe.

+In 1130, Norman conquests in southern Italy, including the island of Sicily and the southern third of the Italian Peninsula (including Benevento), were united as the Kingdom of Sicily.
 Subsequently joined to the Holy Roman Empire, it had its moment of maximum splendor with the emperor Frederick II.

-In the rest of Italy, independent city states grew affluent on Eastern Mediterranean maritime trade.
-These were in particular the thalassocracies of Pisa, Amalfi, Genoa and Venice, which played a key role in European trade from then on, making these cities become major financial centers.